 Sure, there are self-pollinating plants around, but the fact is that over 90 percent of the plants on earth still depend on insects for pollination.

 That is why it makes sense to encourage bees to buzz into your backyard this spring.
 Yes, they do have stingers, but if not provoked, bees are harmless and have better things to do than chase gardeners all over their yards.
 The First Common Sense Law For Getting Along With Bees states, “Leave them alone, and they will leave you alone.”

 In order to attract bees, experiments were performed to gauge bees’ ability to smell scents and see colors.
 The findings determined that the bees’ sense of smell is similar to our own—they like sweet-smelling blooms, too.
 In addition, bees can see and distinguish all colors except red.

-Armed with this information, it is easy to pick out perfumed flowers that are prime bee-attracting plants: Phlox, soapwort, honeysuckle, four o’clocks, forget-me-nots, jasmine, nasturtium, lilies of the valley, heliotrope and nicotiana are just some of the many fragrant bloomers that can really bring in the bees.
+Armed with this information, it is easy to pick out perfumed flowers that are prime bee-attracting plants: Phlox, soapwort, honeysuckle, four o’clock, forget-me-not, jasmine, nasturtium, lilies of the valley, heliotrope, and nicotiana are just some of the many fragrant bloomers that can really bring in the bees.

 In addition, bees are attracted to scented herbs such as rosemary, borage, sage, thyme, catnip, chamomile, lavender, basil, marjoram, hyssop and, of course, beebalm.

 Bees are partial to native plants, too, and there are plenty to choose from that can also be colorful additions to the garden.
 Wild indigo, black-eyed Susans, swamp milkweed, goldenrod, echinacea, gaillardia, yarrow, foxglove, zinnia, Joe-Pye weed, penstemon, and sunflowers are some of the best bee magnets that double as eye-catching, indigenous ornamentals.